App Ideas

 App Store: severity 4.3/5

-People with chronic conditions need to track symptoms, medication, diet, and triggers daily but existing apps are either too complex or too generic.
-A focused logger for specific conditions (IBS, migraines, eczema) with doctor-shareable reports fills the gap.
+People with chronic conditions need to track symptoms, medication, diet, and triggers daily, but existing apps are either too complex or too generic.
+The 2026 shift: AI can now find patterns across messy symptom, food, and sleep logs a human cannot eyeball.
+A focused logger for one condition (IBS, migraines, endometriosis, eczema) with doctor-shareable reports fills the gap.
+Validate by: building the spreadsheet that condition's online community already keeps by hand.

 9. Caregiver Coordination App